turboflakes/postmortems/README.md

 18. Cool.
 The full sync was just minutes away to be completed and I was happy to get another node back on track.
 Validate intention performed and good to go.
 19. After a few more minutes both nodes were fully operational with visible _ImOnline_ events and authored blocks performed.
 20. By the end of these 2-3 hours journey both of my nodes already had 2 Offline events each.
 21. In the end I was just happy how things turned out.
 The migration could have been handled much better now by looking to all of the decisions and actions performed described in these steps.
 But it could also end up really bad.
-So overall it was a nice experience :)
-22. Special Kudos to @tuggy and @polkachu to make community snapshots a reliable source of information/tools, when things get hot.
+22. Special Kudos to @tuggy and @polkachu to make community snapshots a reliable source of information and tools.
+By easing the process of a node update when things get hot and not happen as initially expected.

+Overall it was an enrichment experience :)

 _Lessons learned_